VSI Archive Backup System for OpenVMS Installation Guide

 The GUI requires the following in order to run:

 Java Runtime Environment V1.2 or above - Since the ABS/MDMS GUI is a Java application, it requires the platform specific JRE.
-You can download the correct kit from the given URLs.
-For the OpenVMS installation, you may alternatively install the Standard Edition kit instead of the JRE kit.
+You can download the correct kit from the given URL.
+You may alternatively install the Standard Edition kit instead of the JRE kit.
 This is packaged as a PCSI kit, which is simpler to install.
 Issues concerning availability and installation can be directed to:

 During the ABS/MDMS installation, the following question will be asked: